 How To Measure Current With a Multimeter

-This one is a little more tricky because you have to interrupt the circuit.
+This one is a little tricky because you must interrupt the circuit.
 But once you see how it’s done, you’ll see that it’s not that hard after all.

 To get your multimeter set up for measuring current, you have to connect your red probe to the port for measuring current.